carnieri/carnieri.github.io/garden.md

 ## Books I've read

-I try to keep a [log of the books I've read](notes/books_read.md).
+I try to keep a [list of the books I've read](notes/books_read.md).
 Sometimes I write down a sentence or two about the book.